aphp/EDS-Scikit/docs/functionalities/patients-course/visit_merging.md

 ## Merging visits into stays

+!!! warning
+     This feature is under review and should be used with caution.

 ### Presentation of the problem

 In order to have a precise view of each patient's course of care, it can be useful to **merge together visit occurrences into stays.**